-- 101. Which of the following is the best way to build a sustainable competitive advantage using product excellence? - A. being the first to offer customers desired features, even if competitors can copy them easily - B. positioning the product using a clear, distinctive brand image - C. having the most features on each model - D. focusing on being cutting edge and continually eliminating older features that are still in use by customers - E. copying the market leader's features, but at a lower cost - 102.
-A competitive advantage based on location is often sustainable because - A. mobile marketing has not yet proven its value for most customers. - B. real estate prices have been dropping. - C. few marketers are aware of its importance yet. - D. it is not easily duplicated. - E. the Internet has diminished the importance of brick and mortar stores. - 103.
+- 97. Which of the following is the best way to build a sustainable competitive advantage using product excellence? - A. being the first to offer customers desired features, even if competitors can copy them easily - B. positioning the product using a clear, distinctive brand image - C. having the most features on each model - D. focusing on being cutting edge and continually eliminating older features that are still in use by customers - E. copying the market leader's features, but at a lower cost - 98.
+A competitive advantage based on location is often sustainable because - A. mobile marketing has not yet proven its value for most customers. - B. real estate prices have been dropping. - C. few marketers are aware of its importance yet. - D. it is not easily duplicated. - E. the Internet has diminished the importance of brick-and-mortar stores. - 99.
 Four companies dominate the cereal industry.
-These firms produce in large volumes, promote heavily, and control access to the supermarket shelves through slotting allowances, which are payments to retailers in return for shelf space.
+These firms produce in large volumes, promote heavily, and control access to the supermarket shelves through "slotting allowances," which are payments to retailers in return for shelf space.
 Combined, these four firms have - A. identical marketing mixes. - B. customer excellence. - C. a sustainable competitive advantage. - D. achieved product excellence. - E. violated laws governing competition.

-104. Value creation through place decisions for a consumer product involves A. putting the product in the front of the store.
-B. designing creative displays to capture consumers' attention.
-C. pricing products differently at different stores.
-D. making sure the product is available in the stores where customers will want to find it, and that it is always in stock so they can buy it when they want to.
-E. focusing exclusively on Internet sales to reduce supply chain costs.
-105. In recent years, cellular (mobile) service providers have worked hard to eliminate dead zones, providing customers with service wherever they traveled.
-By working to make the network available in more locations, cellular service companies were focusing on value creation.
-A. product B. price C. promotion D. place E. financial 106.
-When firms successfully implement poor strategies (perhaps due to good luck) or do a poor job o implementing good strategies, it can be difficult to A. generate cost-based performance ratios.
-B. evaluate performance and make adjustments.
-C. increase product excellence without reducing customer excellence.
-D. develop segmentation strategies.
-E. choose a business mission.
+100. Value creation thro ugh place decisic ons for a consumer product involves

+- A. putting the product in the front of the store. - B. designing creative displays to capture consumers' attention. - C. pricing products differently at different stores. - D. making sure the product is available in the stores where customers will want to find it, and that it is always in stock so they can buy it when they want to. - E. focusing exclusively on Internet sales to reduce supply chain costs.

+101. In recent years, cellular (mobile) service providers have worked hard to eliminate "dead zones," providing customers with service wherever they travel.
+By working to make the network available in more locations, cellular service companies are focusing on value creation.

+- A. product

+- B. price

+- C. promotion

+- D. place

+- E. financial

+- 102. When firms successfully implement poor strategies (perhaps due to good luck) or do a poor job of implementing good strategies, it can be difficult to

+- A. generate cost-based performance ratios.

+- B. evaluate performance and make adjustments.

+- C. increase product excellence without reducing customer excellence.

+- D. develop segmentation strategies.

+- E. choose a business mission.